 The latest Newspoll out tomorrow has revealed that an inert lump of coal is now the preferred choice to lead the Coalition government, after its debut in parliament showed it to be the more likeable than any other Government frontbencher.

 The result is a stunning turn of fortunes for one time Liberal Party golden boy Scott Morrison.
-Following a string of missteps in recent days that saw the Treasurer admit that million dollar house prices may be slightly affordable for young people, outraging conservatives, before backtracking and stating that young people should just move to low income regional areas to afford a house, outraging anyone with half a brain, the one time preferred leader of the Liberal party has now slid to fourth place in a party poll for preferred leader with new rival, a solid chunk of unprocessed coal, taking out the number one spot.
+Following a string of missteps in recent days that saw the Treasurer admit that million dollar house prices may be slightly unaffordable for young people, outraging conservatives, before backtracking and stating that young people should just move to low income regional areas to afford a house, outraging anyone with half a brain, the one time preferred leader of the Liberal party has now slid to fourth place in a party poll for preferred leader with new rival, a solid chunk of unprocessed coal, taking out the number one spot.

 The rapid rise in fortunes for the lump of coal is believed to have occurred during question time two weeks ago, when the inanimate rock introduced as a stunt by Morrison unexpectedly resonated with audiences, with viewers rating the inanimate rock as both more personable and likable than Scott Morison, Michalea Cash and Peter Dutton combined.